So what should you include in a tech pack?

 This page is where you decide what your points of measure will look like.
 I recommend having several different samples to reference back and forth while making decisions here.
 This might be a mix of competitor samples that you bought to reference, personal samples you like, and guesstimations based on the styling, fabric, and fit you're aiming for.
 You aren't looking for perfection here, close enough is okay.
 If your specs are very far off, hopefully, your factory will catch it and help work through the possibilities.

 Another aspect to consider is that the specs will also be dependent on the size you plan to sample in.
 This is also relative to Fit and the Fit Model you decide to go with.
 We'll cover this a little later on in a future post, so if you haven't signed up to get our emails, sign up at the bottom of this post!

 FIT COMMENTS: Unless you are starting from a purchased sample, this page will be empty, to begin with.
 I like to set it up so that the manufacturer knows how to expect our comments to come.
 It also makes it easier for you when the samples come in.

 For tech packs that I create, I set them up with two sections.
 The first section is for the comments regarding the construction methods, components, and techniques.
 The other is where put the actual fit comments, and I also add a POM if there is one to go back to.

 To make fit comments as clear and concise as possible, I try to keep the below structure in mind when writing them out:

 explain the problem + action to fix it + location + measurement

 For instance, if your neckline was too long, we might say: neckline too long, reduce by 1/2" total

 You might also add the blending point if necessary.
-You'd want to use a blending point to describe a change that happens differently at one point to another.
-So you might say 'CF neckline too tall, shorten by 1/2", blending to 1" at the armhole.
+You'd want to use a blending point to describe a change that happens differently from one point to another.
+So you might say 'CF neckline is too tall, shorten it by 1/2", blending to 1" at the armhole.
 That would mean you're planning to lower the armhole by 1", but the center front (CF) will drop 1/2"